 Q: What happens after my sleep study?

-A: A sleep specialist will analyze the information collected during your sleep study and create a formal report with recommendations that will be sent to your doctor.
-This information will not be available the night of your sleep study.
+A: Our Board Certified Sleep Physician will review the data collected during your sleep study and create a formal report with recommendations that will be sent to your doctor.
+Our Clinician will contact you within 24 hours of receiving the signed report to discuss results.
 Results are typically available 7-10 days after testing.

 Q: When will my doctor receive my results?

-A: Results are typically forwarded to the referring physician within 48 hours of the analysis by the sleep specialist.
-A follow-up appointment with your referring physician or Greater Tri State Sleep Center physician will be necessary to discuss the findings and recommendations
+A: Results are typically forwarded to the referring physician within 48 hours after our doctor has signed the final report.
+A follow-up appointment with your referring physician may be necessary to discuss the findings and recommendations for treatment.